|Source:Associated Press- Pete Dutro used to be one of the organizers of Occupy Wall Street.|

 “To mark the one-year-anniversary of the Occupy movement on September 17th , current and former members talk to the Associated Press about the changes they see in the organization.”

 From the Associated Press

-Occupy Wall Street started off as a progressive socialist movement a year ago, that was pissed off at Wall Street and corporate America as a whole.
-And seeing them get bail outs while they saw the rest of the country as they put it get austerity and decided that they were "mad as Hell and weren’t going to take it anymore".
-(Or something like that) It was a very focused and fairly disciplined movement, especially for Progressives and Socialists who aren't known for discipline or even believing in it.
-And thats how they were successful in its first few months.
-"This is what's bad, we have the people with us and we need to stop this".
+Occupy Wall Street started off as a I guess left-wing social democratic (even though there are Communists who part of OWS) movement a year ago, that was pissed off at Wall Street and corporate America as a whole.
+And seeing them get bail outs while they saw the rest of the country as they put it got austerity and decided that they were: “Mad as Hell and weren’t going to take it anymore.”
+Or perhaps even stronger language than that)

-That’s how Occupy Wall Street started out, but by the late spring and summer they had already lost whatever momentum they were able to build up from the fall and winter of 2011-12 and started looking more like rioters or anarchists and with all of the arrests they started piling up.
+That’s how Occupy Wall Street started out, but by the late spring and summer they had already lost whatever momentum they were able to build up from the fall and winter of 2011-12 and started looking more like rioters or anarchists and with all the arrests they started piling up.
 They were like fireworks that are lighted on July Fourth, that burn out with in minutes.
 And started piling up arrests at their rallies and events.
-And once a movement gets to that point, its hard for Americans who unless they are die hard supporters of you, to take you seriously.
-"Why should I pay attention to them.
-They are just some whacked out fringe, why should I take them seriously".
+And once a movement gets to that point, its hard for Americans who unless they are die-hard supporters of you, to take you seriously: “Why should I pay attention to them.
+They are just some whacked-out fringe: why should I take them seriously.”